Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

         opt_dis.step()

-.. note:: LightningOptimizer provides `toggle_model` as a context manager for advanced users.
-It can be useful when performing gradient accumulation with several optimizers and training with multiple gpus.
+.. note:: LightningOptimizer provides `toggle_model` function as a ``context manager`` for advanced users.
+It can be useful when performing ``gradient accumulation with several optimizers`` and training with ``multiple gpus``.

+Here is an explanation of what it does:

 Considering the current optimizer as A and all other optimizers as B.
-Toggling means all parameters from B exclusive to A will have ``requieres_grad`` attribute set to ``False``.
-This would be restored when
+Toggling means that all parameters from B exclusive to A will have their ``requieres_grad`` attribute set to ``False``.
+This state will be restored when exitting the context manager.

-When performing gradient accumulation, there is no need to perform grad synchronization during accumulation phase.
+When performing gradient accumulation, there is no need to perform grad synchronization during the accumulation phase.
-Setting ``sync_grad`` to ``False`` will block this synchronization and improve performances.
+Setting ``sync_grad`` to ``False`` will block this synchronization and improve your training speed.

 .. code-block:: python

-    # Scenario for a GAN advanced.
+    # Scenario for a GAN with accumulate_grad_batches and multiple gpus.

     def training_step(self, batch, batch_idx, ...):
         opt_gen, opt_dis = self.optimizers()